Search and Filter

 Inequality Beyond Standardized Tests: Trends in Extracurricular Activity Reporting in College Applications Across Race and Class

-Julie J. Park, Brian Heseung Kim, Nancy Wong, Jia Zheng, Stephanie Breen, Pearl Lo, Dominique J. Baker, Kelly Ochs Rosinger, Mike Hoa Nguyen, OiYan Poon.Inequality related to standardized tests in college admissions has long been a subject of discussion; less is known about inequality in non-standardized components of the college application.
-We analyzed extracurricular activity descriptions in 5,967,920 applications submitted through the Common… more →
+Julie J. Park, Brian Heseung Kim, Nancy Wong, Jia Zheng, Stephanie Breen, Pearl Lo, Dominique J. Baker, Kelly Ochs Rosinger, Mike Hoa Nguyen, OiYan Poon.For years, discussions on inequality in college admissions have addressed standardized tests, but less is known about inequality in non-standardized components of applications.
+We analyzed extracurricular activity descriptions in 6,054,104 applications submitted through the Common Application… more →

 Where are the Gifted English Learners and Students with Disabilities?